raspberrypi/documentation/hardware/raspberrypi/bootmodes/nvme.md

 brw-rw---- 1 root disk 259, 0 Mar  9 14:58 /dev/nvme0n1
 ```

-You can also connect the NVMe drive to a PC or Mac using a USB adaptor.
-Search for 'NVME PCI-E M-Key Solid State Drive External Enclosure'.
+If you need to connect the NVMe drive to a PC or Mac you can use a USB adaptor: search for 'NVME PCI-E M-Key Solid State Drive External Enclosure'.
 The enclosure must support M key SSDs.

 ## Required software